YellowOnion/steam-runtime-tools/README.md

 * For a more production-ready version without the test UI, set the launch options to:

+        "LaunchOptions" "~/.steam/steam/steamapps/common/SteamLinuxRuntime/pressure-vessel/bin/pressure-vessel-unruntime-scout -- %command%"

+    This mode does not require Python 3, PyGI, GTK or a normal window manager, and is probably more suitable for Big Picture mode.
+    It assumes this directory layout:

+    ```
+    SteamLinuxRuntime
+    \- pressure-vessel
+        \- bin
+            \- pressure-vessel-unruntime-scout (etc.)
+    \- scout
+        \- files
+        \- metadata
+    ```

+    Or for more flexibility, use

         "LaunchOptions" "~/.steam/steam/steamapps/common/SteamLinuxRuntime/pressure-vessel/bin/pressure-vessel-unruntime -- %command%"

     and then add more options just before the `--` as desired.
     This mode does not require Python 3, PyGI, GTK or a normal window manager, and is probably more suitable for Big Picture mode.

-* When not using the test UI, the default runtime is the host system, with the `LD_LIBRARY_PATH` Steam Runtime overlaid onto it.
+* The default runtime for `pressure-vessel-unruntime` is the host system, with the `LD_LIBRARY_PATH` Steam Runtime overlaid onto it.
-    You can specify a runtime with the `--runtime` option.
-It can be any of these:
+    You can specify a runtime with the `--runtime` option:
+    `pressure-vessel-unruntime-scout` is just a shortcut for using `pressure-vessel-unruntime --runtime DIR/../../scout/files` where *DIR*
+    is the directory containing `pressure-vessel-unruntime-scout` itself.

+    The runtime can be any of these:

     - The `files` subdirectory of a Flatpak-style runtime such as `~/.steam/steam/steamapps/common/SteamLinuxRuntime/scout` or